scottwallacesh/concourse-terraform/README.md

 - `./test [VERSION] [ARGS]`

 	- runs `unittest discover ARGS` against `VERSION`
-	- supports `ptvsd` by setting environment variables:
+	- supports `ptvsd` (if installed) by setting environment variables:

 		- `PTVSD_ENABLE=1` runs `-m ptvsd -host 0.0.0.0 --port 5678` as the entry point
 		- `PTVSD_WAIT=1` enables `--wait` causing the process to wait for the debugger to attach